benhassara/g30-odds-n-ends/react/01-hello-react.md

 export default App;
 ```

 This file defines the `App` component, and how it will render onto the page.
-This looks pretty weird.
-It's a JavaScript file with some stuff in it that looks like HTML.
-This syntax is called [JSX](https://facebook.github.io/react/docs/introducing-jsx.html), it compiles to regular JavaScript when we run it through [Babel](http://babeljs.io/), and essentially acts as syntactic sugar for the JavaScript Web API's that we use in the browser to create DOM elements.
+Yes, it looks pretty weird.
+It's a JavaScript file with some stuff in it that sure looks like HTML.
+Facebook calls this syntax [JSX](https://facebook.github.io/react/docs/introducing-jsx.html), it compiles to regular JavaScript when we run it through [Babel](http://babeljs.io/), and essentially acts as syntactic sugar for the JavaScript Web API's that we use to interact with the DOM.

 For example, the first line of the `render` method here creates a div with JSX: `<div className="App">` will create the HTML element: `<div class="App">`.
-Notice that to set HTML class attributes, in JSX you use `className` rather than `class`.
+Notice that to set HTML class attributes in JSX you use `className` rather than `class`.
 This avoids the conflict between the JavaScript `class` keyword and the DOM attribute.
 Most of the time, you can use the same attribute name in JSX that you would in HTML.
 However, there are some exceptions like `class`.

 The rest of the files in the boilerplate are simply assets and styling.